Latha Chandran, MD, MPH, MBBS (2016)

 - Miller-Sarkin Mentoring Award

-- Helfer Award for the Best Educational Abstract
+- Ray E. Helfer Award for the Best Educational Abstract

 - Communicate with membership regarding opportunities and activities via emails, surveys, tweets, APA wiki etc.

 - Provide updates to general membership via APA newsletter write ups